 Increase social engagement

 Greater social engagement often also leads to higher brand awareness, since social platforms show posts your network engages with.
-Also, if your brand is seen to be well communicative, using the language of the audience, you’ll often garner more brand advocates.
+Also, if your brand is seen to be well communicative, using the language of the audience, you’ll often garner more brand advocates through influencer marketing.

-The last major benefit of influencer marketing is getting higher earned media value (EMV).
-EMV refers to the return on investment (ROI) gained from third-party responses to marketing activities, such as an influencer marketing campaign—basically, the bang for your buck.
+The last major benefit of influencer marketing is the potential for higher earned media value (EMV).
+EMV refers to the ROI gained from third-party responses to marketing activities.

 Influencer marketing examples

-Health product brand Healthish actively uses influencers to launch its products.
-To launch its signature water bottle, co-founders Emily Chong and Nathan Chan worked with Instagram influencers to promote the product.
+Health product brand Healthish actively uses influencers to promote its products.
+To launch the brand’s signature water bottle, co-founders Emily Chong and Nathan Chan worked with Instagram influencers to promote the product.

-“We’re in a fortunate position where the product is relatively low cost,” Nathan explains in a recent Shopify Masters episode.
+“We’re in a fortunate position where the product is relatively low cost,” Nathan explains.
 “We just send out [products] to many subsections of the market.”

-To learn more about the influencer marketing strategy that turned Healthish into a million-dollar brand, check out The Pre-Launch Strategies of a Million-Dollar Brand.
+🎧 Listen: To learn more about the influencer marketing approach that turned Healthish into a million-dollar brand, check out the founders on the Shopify Masters podcast.

 Nominal is a jewelry brand that blends culture and fashion to create meaningful accessories.
 Founded by business and life partners Lena Sarsour and Akram Abdallah, Nominal grew from idea to seven-figure business in a short period of time, thanks to influencer marketing.

-“Influencer marketing has been huge to us,” Akram explains in a Shopify Masters episode.
+“Influencer marketing has been huge to us,” Akram explains.
 “From the very beginning, we, of course, had no budget at all.
 We couldn’t afford anybody.”
 So what did Akram and Lena do?
 They gifted influencers free jewelry.
 If the influencers enjoyed the products and found them sharable, they would post about the brand on social media.

 Nominal would even ask influencers if they could repost their content on the brand’s feed.
 “Although we didn’t pay them, now we have [branded] content that a lot of people follow and see.
 We build that credibility through a famous person wearing our product.”